opengeogroep/AERIUS-QGIS-plugins/docs/09_configuration.md

 ## Save
 When saving the settings, the plugin will attempt to make a connection by firing a few rquests.
 They will also update the content of the connect plugin dialogs.

+### Tip

+In case you are running into connection problems, open the Debug/Developer panel in QGIS (F12) to inspect the internet traffic between QGIS and Connect.